Mohit01112/datalens/README.md

 ## 🔐 Environment Configuration

-DataLens requires only two environment variables:
+DataLens uses two environment variables:

 ```env
 GROQ_API_KEY=your_groq_api_key_here
 GROQ_MODEL=openai/gpt-oss-20b
 ```

-The application loads these values through `config.py`.
+These values are loaded through `config.py`.

-The model is **not hard-coded** in the application.

-This allows the LLM to be changed later without modifying the source code.
+The model is configured through the environment rather than being hard-coded into the application, allowing it to be changed without modifying the source code.

 ---

-## 🔒 How "No Hallucinated Numbers" Works
+## 🔒 Preventing Hallucinated Numbers

+The most important design principle in DataLens is that the LLM does **not** calculate the numerical results displayed to the user.

+### Workflow

 ```text
 User Request